IBMStreams/streamsx.documentation/index.markdown

 # Providing Feedback

-To provide feedback to our documentation:
+To provide feedback on our documentation:

 1. Navigate to the documentation page that you would like to provide feedback for.
-1. Click on the **Feedback** button at the top right corner.
+1. Click on the **Feedback** button in the top right corner.

 This will open an issue for the page that you are currently visiting.